 - minimize the use of fans and portable air conditioners as much as possible, as they could affect the spread of respiratory droplets

 - avoid the recirculation of air as much as practically possible, and ensure clean filters and preventative maintenance schedules are rigorously followed

 - position desks near windows and away from forced-air HVAC systems, as natural ventilation is preferred

 To help with physical distancing measures, families/caregivers will not be permitted to enter the school to drop off or pick up students.
 Please follow instructions provided by your school to know which door will be your child’s designated entry area.
 All students will sanitize their hands when they enter.
-Details on entry and exit routines are included in the

 Eating and drinking at school

 To help promote healthy eating and drinking habits, all students: